abstractmachine/head-media-design-oculus/03_xr/readme.md

 (youtube: A1jothqmqHw)

 ### New Project
 Open up the Unity Hub on your macOS, Windows, or Linux machine.
 Go into the `Projects` tab and press the `New project` button.
 You will see a series of choices.
-Make sure you are using `Unity 2021.2.##`.
-Make sure that you are using the `3D Core` template, which configures your Unity project to the standard 3D rendering system which is a good starting point for any virtual reality project.
-Inside the `Project Settings` section, you can give your project a name, and determine the location where it will be saved.
-Finally, when you are happy with these settings, click `Create project` to open your project in the Unity editor.
+Make sure you are using at least (orange:`Unity 2021.2.##`) or later.
+These tutorials make use of the new `Visual Scripting` system which was introduced in `Unity 2021.2`.
+Make sure also that you are using the (green: 3D Core) template, which configures your Unity project to the standard 3D rendering system: this is a good starting point for any virtual reality project.
+Inside the `Project Settings` section, you can give your project a (cyan: name), and determine the (fuchsia: location) where it will be saved.
+Finally, when you are happy with these settings, click (yellow: Create project) to open your project in the Unity editor.

 ![Unity New Project window](unity-new-project-window.jpg)